fadelafuente/Spotify-API/README.md

 ### Authorization Code Flow
 NOTE: using code flow also has access to any data that can be obtained using the client credentials.

 If the scopes are not passed in, then only the methods provided by client credentials can be used.
-The methods requiring user authorization will return an error.
+The methods requiring user authorization will return an empty dictionary.
 ```
 from SpotifyAPI import SpotifyOAuth